wolfSSL/wolfssl-examples/dtls/tutorial-udp-dtls.md

 ```

 #### 2.1.7.4.
 Read the Message, Acknowledge that Message was Read
 So our client is using DTLS version 1.2, we have a message waiting for us… so let’s read it!
-Then let’s send our client an acknowlegement that we have received their message.
+Then let’s send our client an acknowledgment that we have received their message.
 Don’t forget to handle any potential errors along the way!

 ##### Figure 2.12
 ```c